-- As temperature begins to rise in early spring, and soil bacteria become more active, that bacteria can start to take advantage of the nutrients from the compost.
+- As the temperature begins to rise in early spring, and soil bacteria become more active, those bacteria can start to take advantage of the nutrients from the compost.

 - If you dig your soil, it gives your soil time to recover before you plant it.